wapplewhite4/rust-test/README.md

 # rust-test
 This is just for basic "hello world" type programs in the Rust language.
+I have been working through basic examples to learn Rust recently.